-An enchanting and dark tale framed in a wonderfully grim world beset by hordes of blood-thirsty rats and equally demented clerics, A Plague Tale: Innocence is a compelling story of pervasive death and siblinghood with a well-balanced smattering of stealth and puzzle-solving as its main gameplay loop.
+An enchanting and dark tale framed in a wonderfully grim world, beset by hordes of blood-thirsty rats and equally demented clerics, A Plague Tale: Innocence is a compelling story of pervasive death and siblinghood, with a well-balanced smattering of stealth and puzzle-solving as its main gameplay loop.

 A Tale About, Well, The Plague & Innocence

-With 13th Century southwestern France as its setting, we have here a highly digestible adventure that explores the oft-fraught relationship between siblings, Amicia and Hugo, as they contend with obstacles well beyond their habitually sheltered lives.
+With 13th Century southwestern France as its setting, here we have a highly digestible adventure that explores the oft-fraught relationship between siblings, Amicia and Hugo, as they confront obstacles well beyond their habitually sheltered lives.

 Amicia, on the other hand, has hung to her father’s coat-tails – an errant steward of the surrounding Guyenne countryside – and follows in his footsteps as a flawed leader more at ease traipsing through woods and groves with her trusty hunting dog, Lion.

 The inquisition swoops in during the opening chapter, murdering their parents and forcing a frantic escape.
 Rats have invaded the land, infecting the locals with the plague or, for those less fortunate, savagely ripping them to shreds, adding a further threat.

-The two clash throughout as they define the parameters of their relationship with Hugo often acting out in fits of defiance and tantrums if Amicia dares venture more than a few yards away, but always reconcile during fleeting moments of tenderness.
+The two clash throughout as they define the parameters of their relationship, with Hugo often acting out in fits of defiance and tantrums if Amicia dares venture more than a few yards away, but always reconcile during brief moments of tenderness.

 Chaperoning Hugo defines most of the seventeen chapters that make up the title.
 Although he does provide the key to a handful of puzzles by squeezing past obstacles inaccessible to Amicia (and much more in the closing hours of the game), the bulk of the gameplay is about keeping in check his propensity for running head-on into danger.

-He is, however, acutely aware of the harrowing violence surrounding him (not to speak of its toll on his sister and her equally violent solutions for keeping them alive) and the story delves poetically into that progressive loss of innocence.
+He is, however, acutely aware of the harrowing violence surrounding him – not to speak of its toll on his sister and her equally violent solutions for keeping them alive – and the story delves poetically into that progressive loss of innocence.

-As the game wears on, Hugo’s volatility reveals itself for what it is; a calculated creative choice on the part of the developers and one anchored in reality, which anyone who’s weathered a younger sibling or spent time around fractious littluns can attest to with a knowing smile.
+As the game wears on, Hugo’s volatility reveals itself for what it is: a calculated creative choice on the part of the developers and one anchored in reality, which anyone who’s weathered a younger sibling or spent time around fractious littluns can attest to with a knowing smile.

 The siblings encounter a host of characters along the way from an alchemist’s apprentice, to a brother-sister duo of rough around the edges thieves, Arthur and Melie, and a bullish blacksmith’s son, Rodric.